GPortas/dockerized-idp-testbed/README.md

 If testing the Shibboleth IdP build process locally, you'll want to make sure to `docker pull centos:centos7` to ensure that you have the latest before building the IdP.
 This will ensure that your version will match what Docker Hub will use when it builds.

 Build the IdP with `docker build --tag="unicon/shibboleth-idp:<version>" .`.
 Make sure the `FROM` entry in testbed's `idp/Dockerfile` matches the tag used in the idp build  or Docker Compose will pull the wrong version when running the Testbed (see step #1).

-If testing the SimpleSAMLphp build process locally, you'll want to make sure to `docker pull centos:centos7` to ensure that you have the latest before building the image.
-This will ensure that your version will match what Docker Hub will use when it builds.

-Build the application with `docker build --tag="unicon/simplesamlphp:<version>" .`.
-Make sure the `FROM` entry in testbed's `simplesamlphp/Dockerfile` matches the tag used in the ssp build or Docker Compose will pull the wrong version when running the Testbed (see step #1).

 ## HTTP/2 support for Shibboleth IdP